-- 9.1 The Chief Officer will be appointed by an appointments panel selected by the Integration Joint Board, including the Chief Executives of each party as advisors, and will be employed by one of the Parties.
-The Chief Officer will be jointly line managed by the Chief Executives of the NHS Greater Glasgow and Clyde and Inverclyde Council.
-This will ensure accountability to both Parties and support a system-wide approach by the NHS Greater Glasgow and Clyde Health Board across all of its component integration authorities, and strategic direction in line with the Council's corporate priorities.
+- 9.1 The Chief Officer will be appointed by an appointments panel selected by the Integration Joint Board, including the Chief Executives of each Party as advisors, and will be employed by one of the Parties.
+The Chief Officer will be jointly line managed by the Chief Executives of the Health Board and the Council.
+This will ensure accountability to both Parties and support a system-wide approach by the Health Board across all of its component integration authorities, and strategic direction in line with the Council's corporate priorities.
 The Chief Officer will be the principal advisor to and officer of the Integration Joint Board.
-The Chief Officer will become a member of the Integration Joint Board upon appointment to his/her role. - 9.2 The Chief Officer will provide a single senior point of overall strategic and operational advice to the Integration Joint Board and be a member of the senior management teams of the Parties.
-As a member of both corporate management teams the Chief Officer will be able to influence policy and strategic direction of both Council and Health Board from an integration perspective. - 9.3 The Chief Officer will provide a strategic leadership role and be the point of joint accountability for the performance of services to the Integration Joint Board.
-The Chief Officer will be operationally responsible through an integrated management team for the delivery of integrated services within the resources available. - 9.4 In the event that the Chief Officer is absent or otherwise unable to carry out his or her functions, the Chief Executives of NHSGGC and Inverclyde Council will jointly appoint a suitable interim replacement.
+The Chief Officer will be the integration Joint Board upon appointment to his/her role. - 9.2 The Chief Officer will provide a single senior point of overall strategic and operational advice to the Integration Joint Board and be a member of the senior management teams of the Parties.
+As a member of both corporate management teams the Chief Officer will be able to influence policy and strategic direction of both Inverclyde Council and NHS GGC Health Board from an integration perspective.